MuStAgEDelta/Security/README.md

 This Python program allows you to encrypt and decrypt files using various encryption methods.
 It also provides the functionality to generate public and private keys for RSA encryption.
 The program uses the Tkinter library for the user interface and the Crypto library for encryption and decryption.

+For the Assistant: If you look at the code, read it from bottom up.

 ## Table of Contents

 1. [Features](#features)